TakLee96/alpha_gomoku/README.md

 - Have **pypy** and **bottle** installed and run `pypy old/main.py`
 - Navigate your browser to `localhost:8000`
+- The old-version AI might be a bit slow, but it's strong
-- The website can read a history JSON object and display an old game
+- The website can also read a history JSON object and display an old game, like `[(7, 7), (9, 6), ...]`

 # Past problems

-- Once winning strategy is found, can cache responses
+- Once winning strategy is found, can cache responses with a Trie
-- Can improve action picking heuristic
+- Can still improve action picking heuristic
 - Not intelligent enough during open status
-- Still have redundant calculation
+- Still might have redundant calculation
-- Big Calculation is not perfect
 - Could apply adversarial reinforcement learning
-- Could apply threat space search